neatsoftware/term-sheets/README.md

 ### Goals:

 1. Client-side only
-2. Exported term-sheets should be pure markup/css
+2. Exported term-sheets should be pure markup/CSS
-3. SVG exports should remain portable/strict so they can be embedded in github readmes
+3. SVG exports should remain portable/strict so they can be embedded in GitHub readmes